ajuna-network/ajuna-network.github.io/docs/security/security.md

 A note on chat apps:

 While not generally insecure, chat apps still open an unnecessary risk of leaked data and open an attack vector of the respective companies' access to our data.

+Some tools that might aid secure messaging:
+- [pgp][pgp]

+For example, you might encrypt a pgp message and share your keys somewhere else, so that messages can be secured on the fly.

 ## Logging